Blatko1/awesome-msdf/README.md

 - MSDF texture **magnify filter** (MagFilter) should be **set to linear** and not nearest, where distance fields won't work in that case.

-### The repo motive

-There are two reasons why I wanted to make this repo.
-The first reason is that I am very interested in distance fields and their usage in rendering.
-Therefore, this repo helps me to understand and learn more.
-The second reason is the rare findings on this topic over the internet.
-While searching for code examples and usage information regarding the subject, I could only find a few articles.
-Also, searching on GitHub, I often found the same basic *code snippet* repeating itself in almost every repo.
-I want to fill this repo with as much information and code examples (basic to advanced) as possible, so other people don't have to search aimlessly.

 ## Sources, links, articles, discussions, more info

 Below, you you can find links to all the sources that helped me learn about MSDF and create the showcase.